Is Montana rich in natural resources?

 Montana’s biggest natural resources are agricultural land, minerals, and natural gas & oil.

-List of Montana’s main natural resources
+Montana’s main natural resources – A closer look

 Below we discuss each of Montana’s natural resources in detail.